ibm-cloud-docs/openshift/cli-ks-plugin.md

      After you create the cluster, you can get the endpoint by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.

-`--workers WORKER`
+`--workers WORKERS`
-:    Specify at least 2 worker nodes to include in the cluster.
-For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
+:    **Optional**: Specify the number of worker nodes to include in the cluster.
+The default value is 1.
      If you create a cluster with only one worker node per zone, you might experience issues with Ingress.
 For high availability, create a cluster with at least two workers per zone.
 Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.
      {: important}